V4Fire/Client/src/components/super/i-block/base/README.md

 #### unsafe

-An API for unsafely invoking of some internal properties of the component.
+An API for safely invoking some internal properties and methods of a component.
-This parameter allows to avoid TS errors while using protected properties and methods outside from the main class.
+This parameter allows you to use protected properties and methods from outside the class without causing TypeScript errors.
 Use it when you need to decompose the component class into a composition of friendly classes.

 ```typescript